rzeldent/geigerdisplay/README.md

-# geigerdisplay
+# Geiger Display
-ESP8266 software to enhance a Geiger Counter kit with a OLED display
+ESP8266 software to enhance a Geiger Counter kit with a OLED display.

+Ready for use in PlatformIO (PIO) [https://platformio.org/](https://platformio.org/).

 Functionality:
  - Simple pin input, interrupt driven